r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ![msf-auxiliarys](http://i.cubeupload.com/qEoaAE.png)
 The **OptString.new()** method accepts string values (text-numbers-symbols)<br />
 This method adds options that the user can specify before running the module.<br />
-HINT: in **DefaultOptions** funtion we allready have defined the module to run agains session 1 by default
+      HINT: in 'DefaultOptions' funtion we allready have defined the module to run agains session 1 by default

 <br /><br />